Corrinne Yu: Other works and awards

-Besides working as a game programmer, Yu programmed on the Space Shuttle program at Rockwell International California.
-She designed and conducted accelerator experiments at LINAC in California and the accelerator at Brookhaven National Laboratory.
-Her nuclear physics research won her a national award from the U.S. Department of Energy.
 In 2009, Corrinne Yu won Best in Engineering internationally at GDC (Game Developers Conference) WiG nominated and judged by a panel of her industry peers for the last 2 years in a row, for her work in programming.
 In 2010, Yu was identified by Kotaku as one of the 10 most influential women in games in the last decade.
 She is the only director of technology, and the only engine programmer, on this list.

-Personal life

-Yu is married to Kenneth Scott, formerly Senior Art Director at 343 Industries.
-Together they have a daughter named Chloe Scott-Yu.

 Development style and influences

 Yu is driven by her interest in how complex pieces can be made to fit together, and compared every day to playing a game of Minecraft, only more flexible and with greater real world applicability.